 We understand the importance of compelling science stories— a science or management solution is only as effective as your ability to communicate it.
 Environmental professionals need to engage a wider public now more than ever.

 The MESM Strategic Environmental Communication and Media focus gives you the skills to clearly communicate environmental solutions and engage community action.

-As a Master of Environmental Science and Management student at Bren, you can choose one or more optional academic focus areas to enhance your master’s program experience.
-The MESM Communication focus is a unique program that provides training in applied communication theory combined with your master's degree.
+As a Master of Environmental Science and Management student at Bren, you can choose one or more optional academic focus areas to enhance your master’s experience.
+The MESM Communication focus is a unique program that provides training in science and environmental communication combined with your master's degree.
 You will take coursework in and complete a capstone in communication and media – such as outreach and education, video production, gaming, multimedia, public relations, brand strategy, and more – and gain skills that will give you a competitive advantage for employers.

 Students pursuing any of the seven specializations offered through the MESM program may add the Communication focus to supplement their training.

 The Communication focus trains storytellers, strategic thinkers, and compelling communicators to solve environmental problems through creativity, media, and inspired outreach.
 The strength of the program lies within its innovative coursework, a blend of theory and practice.
 Our training will help you to create compelling narratives, reach strategically selected audiences, work comfortably within a variety of media formats, and assess your message impact.
 You will also acquire indispensable verbal and written communication skills and learn media tools such as video production, social media, grassroots organizing, or writing.
 Bren MESM graduates who have completed the Communication focus have enhanced career opportunities and have been placed everywhere from communication consulting firms, to community outreach management positions, to jobs as organizational spokespeople and strategists.